solidpayorg/gitmark/GENESIS.md

 Use a very secure password for anything more than testing

+Once you have an address, send some coins there from a faucet, a friend, or by being marked

 The genesis id also doubles as the @id for a gitmark project

 Optionally it can be added a file, `gitmark.json` in the root directory of your repo